Los Zetas: Police corruption

-Tamaulipas police forces are the worst paid in Mexico despite being one of the states hardest hit by drug violence; in Aguascalientes, a state where violence levels are much lower, policemen are paid five times more than in Tamaulipas.
-As a result, most police forces in Tamaulipas are believed to be susceptible to corruption due to their low wages, and accept bribes from organized crime groups.
-The National Public Security System (SNSP) has condemned the low police salaries, and demanded that state and municipal authorities create better payment programs for policemen so they can have a fair wage for themselves and their families.
+Tamaulipas police forces are the worst paid in Mexico despite being one of the states hardest hit by drug violence.
+In Aguascalientes, a state where violence levels are much lower, police are paid five times more than in Tamaulipas.
+As a result, most police forces in Tamaulipas are believed to be susceptible to corruption in the form of bribes from organized crime groups.
+The National Public Security System (SNSP) has condemned the low police salaries and demanded that state and municipal authorities create better payment programs for police.
+On 7 November 2011, 650 policemen were released from their duties because they had either failed or refused "corruption control tests".

 Although the Joint Operation Nuevo León-Tamaulipas issued in 2007, along with several other military-led operations by the federal government, brought thousands of troops to restore order in Tamaulipas, on 9 May 2011, the Federal Police and the Mexican Army disarmed all police forces in Tamaulipas, beginning with the cities of Matamoros and Reynosa.
 The following month, the federal government was asked to send in troops to combat the drug cartels in the area, to "consolidate actions on public safety" and "strengthen the capacity of their institutions".
 However, the troops could only replace half of the policemen in the state.
-Consequently, the government is currently building military bases in Ciudad Mier, San Fernando and Ciudad Mante.
-On 7 November 2011, 650 policemen were released from their duties because they had either failed or refused "corruption control tests".
+Consequently, the government began building military bases in Ciudad Mier, San Fernando and Ciudad Mante.